 implicit return in functions.
 Parenscript supports implicit

-return by having a RETURN
+return by having a RETURN special form that works

 around the statement-expression dichotomy: